 If you are one of my clients you will almost certainly have heard me mention the word fascia.
 But what is fascia and how can work on fascia help to relieve chronic pain, tension, stiffness and imbalances in our bodies?

 Fascia is one of the most important and interconnected systems within the body.
-Until quite recently is was very much ignored within mainstream anatomical and medical thinking.
-Interest and research into fascia has increased a huge amount in the last 5 years, to the extent that many new ideas are changing the way we think about the body.
+Until quite recently it was very much ignored within mainstream anatomical and medical thinking.
+Interest and research into fascia have increased a huge amount in the last 5 years, to the extent that many new ideas are changing the way we think about the body.
 Just asking what fascia is, or typing it into Google will bring up over 52,000, 000 results!
-And it can provoke much heated debate.
+And it can provoke much-heated debate.
 A good nerdy definition can be taken from the International Fascial Research Congress (which is a wonderful organisation set up by pioneers in the field of fascial research):